Why public affairs matters

 As with Moloney and McGrath, Danny Moss argues for the greater level of complexity and sophistication in addressing public affairs challenges than in creating commercial communications campaigns.

-Those keen to learn the ‘accessible set of techniques’ involved in lobbying and to explore the landscape of public affairs issues management may be interested in the new PRCA Diploma in Public Affairs Management delivered online by PR Academy, recruiting now for a February 2020 start.
+Those keen to learn the ‘accessible set of techniques’ involved in lobbying and to explore the landscape of public affairs issues management may be interested in the PRCA Diploma in Public Affairs Management delivered online by PR Academy.

 Harris, P and Moss, D (2001) ‘In Search of Public Affairs: A Function in Search of an Identity’, Journal of Public Affairs 1(2): 102-110